pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     >
     > You need to install the MySQL client before you connect to TiDB via MySQL.
 If you use CentOS, install the client by executing `sudo yum install -y mysql`.
     > `${tidb_ilb_ip} is the IP address of the Internal LoadBalancer acquired in step 1.

-> **Note:**
->
-> By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
-For details that get shared and how to opt out of collection, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).

 ## Interact with the GKE cluster